seewhydee/ntuphys_nb/README.md

 This course covers advanced concepts in quantum mechanics, with a focus on foundational topics required for quantum field theory.
 It is meant for year-4 undergraduates or year-1 graduate students who have already taken introductory courses in quantum mechanics.
 Topics covered include scattering theory, quantum entanglement, identical particles, and quantum electrodynamics.

-* [latex/gradqm](latex/gradqm): course notes are in LaTeX format.
+* [latex/gradqm](latex/gradqm): course notes in LaTeX format.
 Compiled PDFs can be found on my [homepage](http://www1.spms.ntu.edu.sg/~ydchong/teaching.html).
 * [jupyter/gradqm](jupyter/gradqm): accompanying numerical exercises in [Jupyter notebook](https://jupyter.org/) format.

 ## Miscellaneous Documents

 * [latex/lab](latex/lab): Latex notes on error analysis and lab report standards.
-* [jupter/demos/markov-chain-monte-carlo.ipynb](markov-chain-monte-carlo.ipynb): Jupyter notebook demonstrating the use of the Markov Chain Monte Carlo method to decrypt a substitution cipher.
+* [markov-chain-monte-carlo.ipynb](jupter/demos/markov-chain-monte-carlo.ipynb): Jupyter notebook demonstrating the use of the Markov Chain Monte Carlo method to decrypt a substitution cipher.